-My friend Mark Toal (and partner at Mirrorless Photo Tips) just came back from Reno, NV where he visited the National Automobile Museum.
-Like Mark, When I travel I try to find a local auto museum and spend time looking at cars that I might not otherwise get to see or photograph.
+When my friend Mark Toal visited Reno, Nevada, he also visited the National Automobile Museum.
+Like Mark, When I travel I try to find a local auto museum and spend some time looking at cars that I might not otherwise get to see or photograph.